lutffmn/lutffmn/README.md

 - 👋 Hi, I’m @lutffmn
 - 👀 I’m interested in back-end development.
-- 🌱 I’m currently learning Rust, web programming, game programming.
+- 🌱 I’m currently learning Go.

 <!---
 lutffmn/lutffmn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.